Investigation Process

 How do you determine whether an investigation is required?

-The Commissioner will launch an investigation when the allegations concern wrongdoing as defined by the Act and when there are sufficient grounds to believe that wrongdoing has occurred.
+The Commissioner will launch an investigation when the allegations concern wrongdoing as defined by the PSDPA and when there are sufficient grounds to believe that wrongdoing has occurred.
 In some instances, it is possible that the Commissioner decides not to investigate.
 Some of the factors considered when making this decision include:

 - whether the information disclosed has been properly and adequately dealt with, or could more appropriately be dealt with, according to another procedure (for example, human rights violations can be dealt with by the Canadian Human Rights Commission);